-If untreated, children with larger defects may also have recurrent lung infections and increased pressure in the lung blood vessels (pulmonary hypertension) that will eventually become permanent, leading to numerous complications and shortened life span.
+If untreated, children with larger defects may also have recurrent lung infections and increased pressure in the lung blood vessels (pulmonary hypertension) that will eventually become permanent, leading to numerous complications and a shortened life span.

 Sometimes, a ventricular septal defect is close enough to the aortic valve that it affects the valve.
 The affected aortic valve may start to leak (called aortic regurgitation Aortic Regurgitation Aortic regurgitation is leakage of blood back through the aortic valve each time the left ventricle relaxes.
 Aortic regurgitation is due to deterioration of the aortic valve and the surrounding... read more ).
-With aortic regurgitation, some blood that was pumped out flows back into the heart .
+With aortic regurgitation, some blood that was pumped out flows back into the heart.
 Aortic regurgitation can cause heart failure if not treated.
-Even a relatively small ventricular septal defect should be closed if it is increasing the aortic regurgitation.
+Even a relatively small ventricular septal defect should be closed if it is associated with increasing the aortic regurgitation.